One of the reason FI works as a product is that it adds a ton of fun to match days!

 If you have built up a good understanding of a watch list of players you like, you are in a position to react to match day information if you want to from an informed basis and you can make some good quality decisions.

-For example, I have spent more hours than I can count scouring the match data on pre-season for clues as to who is likely to start the season with a bang (all of this shared with members in the Scouting section).
+For example, in any pre-season I have spent more hours than I can count scouring the friendlies for clues as to who is likely to start the season with a bang (all of this shared with members in the Scouting section).

-Because of this knowledge, I can reasonably judge when a player gets a high performance score by half time whether it is likely to be a freak or not.
+Because of this knowledge, I can watch the opening games of the season with confidence and reasonably judge when a player gets a high performance score by half time whether it is likely to be a freak or not.

 And, there are plenty of players I am watching that I may buy if they score highly and perform well because I know exactly what I am looking for.